youyanggu/covid19_projections/path-to-herd-immunity.md

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity / normality in the United States.
 Immunity against the SARS-CoV-2 virus comes from two sources: vaccination and natural infection.
 On this page, we provide the latest COVID-19 vaccine projections and current vaccination progress.

-**June 24 Update:** See our new [COVID-19 Population Immunity Calculator](https://docs.google.com/spreadsheets/d/1w_yOnW7bz7LI3YYANJ0okB6XvI7niwSv-_BKSSyfq-k/edit).
+**June 24 Note:** See our new [COVID-19 Population Immunity Calculator](https://docs.google.com/spreadsheets/d/1w_yOnW7bz7LI3YYANJ0okB6XvI7niwSv-_BKSSyfq-k/edit).
 This calculator estimates the true proportion of a population that have immunity against COVID-19, factoring both immunity from vaccination and natural infection.
 This is the basis for the computation of total immunity in this model.

 **April 26 Update:** Scroll down or [click here](#comparison-projected-vs-actual) to see a comparison of our last projections from March 5 to what actually happened.